25 Nov Recording your guitar (or vocals)

-Here’s an example showing the connections view in Gig Performer of a possible layout which of course you can easily modify or recreate to suit.
-(You can click on these images to see a full-size view)
+Here’s an example showing the Wiring view in Gig Performer of a possible layout which of course you can easily modify or recreate to suit (you can click on these images to see a full-size view):

 Notice that a mono input from your audio interface is being passed through a mono-to-stereo attenuator and then on to various plugins.
 Near the bottom is a gain control representing your final output and the audio is then being sent to your audio interface for monitoring as well as to the MRecorder plugin.
 Double-clicking to open that plugin, you can set the location to where you want your output to be saved (as WAV files) and then click the RECORD and/or PAUSE buttons on that plugin as needed to capture your performance.